 What insurance is important for a concrete company?

-General liability is your foundation – covers bodily injury, property damage, completed ops claims.
+General liability is your foundation – covers bodily injury, property damage, completed ops claims – it runs 1.5% to 6.2% of revenue.
 Workers’ comp kicks in once you hire anyone, running $3-10 per $100 payroll for concrete work.
 You’ll also need commercial auto ($2,800-6,500 per vehicle), inland marine for equipment ($1,200-4,500), and probably an umbrella policy once you’re doing bigger commercial jobs.

 What does concrete liability cost?